cric96/experiments-ac-with-learning/README.md

 Here, each experiment is synthesis with:
 - the name that link to the branch
 - a brief description
+- a sentence that describes the goal
-- the status that could be in :red_circle:Doing, :yellow_circle:On Validation and :green_circle:Done
+- the status that could be in :red_circle: Doing, :yellow_circle: On Validation (i.e. wait the validation from @metaphori and @mviroli) and :green_circle: Done (the goal is achieved and is validated by the group)
 - things discovered with a description, and a color (:black_circle: -> nothing special, :yellow_circle: -> something interesting, :green_circle: -> valuable result / usable in a scientific article)